kuzzleio/kuzzle/docs/request_scenarios/read_http.md

 }
 ```

 \#6. \#7. \#8.
-Callback functions are triggered to transmit the response message back to the HTTP Router
+Callback functions are triggered to forward the response message back to the HTTP Router

 Sample content exchanged during callback excecution: